|527 page views|

 JC is located on the east end/buttress of John's Tower.
 This beautiful crack line navigates through steep territory.
 The line is obvious, with a steep, twin crack start with big hands.
 This transitions to thin hands with some good hand pods in steep, leaning bulge.
 This narrows down to fingers and then you pull a nice, fun roof that fortunately gives you a lot to work with.

 From the ledge, supposedly there is a bolted variation that goes out left (I didn't see it).
 Also, you can do a classic, Vedauwoo-looking crack traverse to the right and then climb an overhanging corner to escape.
-The traverse looks pretty wild, but perfect gear.
+The traverse looks pretty wild, but it has perfect gear.

 If approaching John's Tower from north, it is on the far left (east) side.
 You can't miss it - it is an overhanging crack/corner that is begging to be climbed.